Menu

 • We will plan to share a group campsite at the O’Neill forebay campground for up to 30 anglers.

-• Planned group dinner on Saturday night and breakfast on Sunday morning
+• Planned group dinner on Tuesday night and breakfast on Wednesday morning

 • Target species: Striped Bass, Black Bass, Largemouth Bass.